wintercms/docs/backend-lists.md

 `number` - displays input for a single number to be entered.
 The value is available to be used in the conditions property as `:filtered`.

+The `min` and `max` options specify the minimum and maximum values that can be entered by the user.
+The `step` option specifies the stepping interval to use when adjusting the value with the up and down arrows.

     age:
         label: Age
         type: number
         default: 14
+        step: 1
+        min: 0
+        max: 1000
         conditions: age >= ':filtered'

+> **Note:** the `step`, `min`, and `max` options also apply to the `numberrange` filter type as well.

 <a name="filter-numberrange"></a>
 ### Number Range